County Ground (Swindon): History

-Additions included the building of the "new" all-seater Arkell's (or North) stand in 1971 (behind the original) and following the Hillsborough disaster; the County Ground was converted to an all-seater stadium beginning with the addition of extra seating in front of the North stand and the building of a sponsored stand (originally the Intel stand, then the Nationwide stand, now the Don Rogers stand) in the early 90s.
-The Nationwide stand replaced the Shrivenham Road enclosure, a two-tiered terrace.
-In its last years, due to safety concerns, the upper tier was used by TV cameras and for crowd monitoring only.
+Additions included the building of the "new" all-seater Arkell's Stand in 1971 (behind the original) and following the Hillsborough disaster; the County Ground was converted to an all-seater stadium, beginning with the addition of extra seating in front of the North Stand and the building of a sponsored stand (originally the Intel Stand, then the Nationwide Stand and now the Don Rogers Stand) in the early 1990s.
+The Nationwide Stand replaced the Shrivenham Road enclosure, a two-tiered terrace.
+In its last years, due to safety concerns, the upper tier was used by television cameras and for crowd monitoring purposes only.

 A Rolex clock is located at the rear of the Stratton Bank stand, next to the scoreboard.
 Erected in 1963 following the club's promotion to the Second Division, it is the only Rolex clock to be found at any football stadium in the world.

-The ground itself is on land owned by Swindon Borough Council to which the club pays rent.
-Swindon has in the past considered a move to a club-owned stadium to generate more revenue, but has not had the financial backing to do so.
+The ground itself is on land previously owned by Swindon Borough Council to which the club had paid rent.
 In 2006 a redevelopment campaign for the County Ground began, with the club and TrustSTFC (the supporters' trust) raising a petition to Save Our Home urging the council to "facilitate the redevelopment of the stadium and do everything they can to keep the club within the borough", including the proposed upgrading of the adjacent cricket club to county standard and athletic club to Olympic standard.

+On 24 March 2023, Swindon Town bought the County Ground for £2.3 million, with them giving fans the opportunity to own a percentage of the ground.